mariam23hassan/Sales-Analysis-Project/README.md

-Sales Analysis Project (PostgreSQL)

-📅 Project Overview

-This project provides a comprehensive sales and customer analytics system using PostgreSQL.
-It covers different types of analysis and reporting from raw sales data including performance tracking, segmentation, and KPIs.
-The code is written as SQL scripts and designed to be used with a sales dataset that includes products, customers, and transactional records.

-🌐 Data Sources

-The database consists of the following core tables:

-gold_fact_sales: Sales transaction facts (order_number, product_key, customer_key, sales_amount, etc.)

-gold_dim_products: Product details (product_key_product_name, category, cost, etc.)

-gold_dim_customers: Customer details (customer ID, customer_name, birthdate, etc.)

-✍️ SQL Tasks Breakdown

-[1] Change Over Time Analysis

-Analyze total sales, customer count, and quantity sold per year and month to monitor trends.

-[2] Cumulative Analysis

-Compute monthly sales and their running totals and averages to visualize cumulative performance.

-[3] Performance Analysis

-Track yearly product performance:

-Compare sales to average sales per product

-Analyze growth/decline from the previous year

-[4] Part-To-Whole

-Identify which categories contribute most to total sales using percent-of-total breakdown.

-[5] Data Segmentation

-Segment:

-Products based on their cost ranges

-Customers based on spending and purchase history:

-VIP: > 12 months + > $5000

-Regular: > 12 months + ≤ $5000

-New: < 12 months history

-[6] Customer Report (gold.report_customers)

-A view that aggregates and reports key customer KPIs:

-Age and segmentation

-Total orders, sales, quantities, and products

-Recency, lifespan

-Average order value & monthly spend

-[7] Product Report (gold.report_product)

-A view that summarizes product performance:

-Category, subcategory, and cost

-Customer reach, sales, and order frequency

-Recency, average order value, and monthly revenue

-Segmented as: High-Performer, Mid-Range, Low-Performer

-📃 Outputs

-SQL views: gold.report_customers, gold.report_product

-Insights across time, segments, and performance levels

-🚀 How to Use

-Import your dataset into PostgreSQL using the gold_fact_sales, gold_dim_products, and gold_dim_customers schemas.

-Run the scripts in order or as needed.
+# 📊 Sales Analysis Project (PostgreSQL)

+This project focuses on analyzing sales data using PostgreSQL to uncover key insights about customers, products, and overall business performance.

+## 📁 Project Components:
+- Raw Data: includes sales transactions, customer details, and product information
+- SQL Scripts: located in the `Script/` folder and organized by analysis type
+- README File: provides full documentation for project structure and purpose

+## 🛠️ Tools Used:
+- PostgreSQL
+- SQL
+- Excel (for raw data preparation)

+## 🔍 What Does the Analysis Cover?
+- Sales Over Time : trends in sales, customer count, and quantity sold by year and month
+- Cumulative Metrics : monthly running totals and averages of sales
+- Performance Analysis : compare product sales to averages and previous years
+- Category Contribution : identify which product categories contribute most to revenue
+- Customer Segmentation : classify customers into VIP, Regular, and New based on activity and spending
+- Product Segmentation : label products as High, Mid, or Low Performers

+## 📊 Key Reports (SQL Views):
+- `gold.report_customers`: shows customer KPIs like lifetime, orders, spend, and segmentation
+- `gold.report_product`: summarizes product reach, sales, order frequency, and performance level

+## 🚀 How to Use:
+1. Import your dataset into PostgreSQL using the following tables:
+   - `gold_fact_sales`
+   - `gold_dim_products`
+   - `gold_dim_customers`
+2. Run the SQL scripts in order or based on the analysis you need
+3. Use the created views in your reporting tool (Power BI, Tableau, etc.)

+---

+> This project was created as part of my journey to improve my data analysis skills using SQL and real-world business data.
+Feedback is always welcome!

 Use the two views for dashboards or reporting tools.